4 Min Read

 DIY Divorce

-The cheapest way to get divorced is the DIY.
-Like it sounds, a DIY divorce means that you prepare and file all the legal documents and marital agreement yourself, sans attorney.
+The cheapest way to get divorced is by doing it yourself.
+A DIY divorce means that you prepare and file all the legal documents and marital agreement yourself, without a lawyer.

-Since you are doing all the work, you don’t have legal fees.
+Since you are doing all the work, you don’t have any legal fees.
 It means you pay only the court filing fees, which vary by state.
 The most expensive state to file for divorce is California, at $435.
-The least expensive state is Mississippi, at $63.
+The least expensive state is North Dakota at $180.

 So, is a DIY divorce the cheapest way to get a divorce?
 Yes, but it is also the most complicated for you.
 It costs a lot of stress, anxiety, and headaches, too.

-Then, what should you do if you don’t love the attorney and mediation route and DIY doesn’t sound good?
+Then, what should you do if you don’t love the traditional attorney or mediation route and DIY doesn’t sound good?

 The good news is there is another option: online divorce.
-While it’s not the cheapest, it’s the quickest way to get a divorce.
+While it’s not as cheap as DIY, it’s the quickest way to get a divorce and is still much less than traditional divorce.

 Online Divorce with Divorce.com